 Despite humor’s many benefits, though, relatively few brands take a humorous approach with their marketing.
 While that’s bad news for consumers, it’s a good opportunity for you and your company to stand out by applying a funny attitude to your copy and content.

-Dan Kazmierczak is the CEO of Binkelman Corporation, a company that’s used Humor On Hold from BusinessVoice since 1996.
+Dan Kazmierczak was the longtime CEO of Binkelman Corporation, a company that’s used Humor On Hold from BusinessVoice since 1996.
 He said, “When I would be at conventions, I’d tell people about the kind of On Hold Messaging we have.
 Then, when I was out in Vegas one time, I called back to the office and had myself put on hold so the people at the convention could hear it.
 And they were laughing because it’s just so funny.
 Your service is very valuable to us.”
-(Listen to a sample.)
+(Listen below.)

 Chris Hamman is another believer.
 He’s the President of Lakeland Auto and Marine in Port Clinton, Ohio.
-He wrote, “I wish I had more time to forward you all the great feedback we get.”
-(Have a listen.)
+He wrote, “I keep thinking the productions can’t get better, but this one topped them all.
+I think it’s just phenomenal.
+I wish I had more time to forward you all the great feedback we get.”
+(Listen below.)

 It’s important to remember that the Humor On Hold audience has already made the decision to call the company.
 That means that, unlike funny TV or radio commercials, humorous content on hold doesn’t need to do the heavy lifting of driving people to an initial action – in this case, making a phone call.